-If drivers change their name and/or Maryland address, Maryland law requires them to notify the MVA within 30 days.
+If drivers change their names and/or Maryland addresses, Maryland law requires them to notify the MVA within 30 days.
 Address changes for a noncommercial license or ID card may be changed by mail, online or MVA Kiosk.
 Name changes MUST be done in person at any MVA office.
 CDL license and learner's permit holders MUST apply for a corrected license or permit in person at any full service MVA office.
 For name changes, customer are required to submit acceptable documentation to substantiate the change.

-Note: Customers must have changed their name with the Social Security Administration (SSA) prior to coming to the MVA, The corrected license or ID card will not be issued if the new desired name change does not match the SSA records.
+Customers must have changed their name with the Social Security Administration prior to coming to the MVA, The corrected license or ID card will not be issued if the new desired name change does not match the SSA records.

 If the name is different from the name on your birth certificate, then you are required to provide the MVA with an original or certified copy (from the issuing agency) of the document or documents that changed your name i.e. marriage certificate, divorce decree, court ordered name change, etc. However, a cross-reference record must be created with the name on your birth certificate.
 It may take the 48 hours or more to update their records at the Social Security Administration before the MVA can electronically verify the name change.

 If you just need a duplicate product to replace one that was lost, stolen or mutilated, see Obtaining a Duplicate License, Permit, or Identification (ID) Card.

 If you need to change or correct information on a vehicle-related product (title, registration card, etc.) see Changing or Correcting Customer Name and Address or Correcting Vehicle Related Information.
 Note, however, that new address information ONLY received through this process will also be automatically recorded in your vehicle records.

 Under what circumstances can I report changed or incorrect information without going to an MVA office?

 You may submit your request to change an address ONLY on a noncommercial license, noncommercial learner’s or moped permit or ID card by mail, telephone or online.